consysT-project/consysT-project.github.io/index.md

 # Credits

-ConSysT is a project developed at the Technical University of Darmstadt and at Politecnico di Milano.
+ConSysT is developed at the [programming group](https://programming-group.com/) in Technical University of Darmstadt and University of St. Gallen.